Categories

 How likely indeed if you are simply satisfied?
 In answering this question “promoters” must give a 9 or 10 on a scale from 0 to 10.
 Only if you were deeply satisfied by a process, product or people—people who seemed able to read your mind because they understood you so well, and who did everything in their power to make sure that you were deeply satisfied—will inspire you to become such a brand promoter.

-To deliver reliably every time is an aspirational goal for nearly any organization, but the difference between these two versions of customer experience—between satisfied and deeply satisfied—is profound.
+To deliver this reliably every time is an aspirational goal for nearly any organization, but the difference between these two versions of customer experience—between satisfied and deeply satisfied—is tremendous.

-The difference between these two versions of customer experience—satisfied and deeply satisfied—is profound.
+The difference between these two versions of customer experience—satisfied and deeply satisfied—is tremendous.

 You and no other.
 The other path very often leads to ruin.